Dchole/custom-snippets/README.md

 Variables played a signifant role in my snippets.
 I'd like you [read more on variables](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_variables) yourself.

 I only used one variable (`TM_FILENAME_BASE`) in my snippets, however, I find the rest to be useful, just not in my use case.

+This is an example from my custom snippets

 ```json
 {